LUCIT-Systems-and-Development/unicorn-binance-websocket-api/README.md

 - If you can not store your data in cause of a temporary technical issue, you can kick back the data to the stream_buffer which stores the receives in the RAM till you are able to process the data in the normal way again.
-- Compatible with [UnicornFy](https://github.com/unicorn-data-analysis/unicorn_fy) to convert received raw data from API endpoints into well-formed dictionaries.
+- Compatible with [UnicornFy](https://github.com/unicorn-data-analysis/unicorn_fy) to convert received raw data from API endpoints into well-formed python dictionaries.
 - Helpful management features like `get_binance_api_status()`, `get_stream_info()`, `get_stream_list()`,
 `get_stream_statistic()`, `is_websocket_uri_length_valid()`, `replace_stream()`, `wait_till_stream_has_started()`,
 `get_current_receiving_speed()` and many more, explore them